-In addition, students can obtain assistance with research questions from the library staff.
 A limited, institutionally-funded peer tutoring program is also available for students in danger of losing good academic standing status.
-Students may also request tutoring services at their own expense and the Director of Student Support will assist in locating a tutor.
+Students who qualify for this assistance will be assigned to an appropriate peer tutor by the Director of Student Support.
+Students may also request tutoring at their own expense and the Director of Student Support will assist in locating a tutor.